dappforce/subsocial-docs/docs/develop/UnderstandingMainnet.md

 **This section covers information about Subsocial's Mainnet i.e. SubsocialX.**

-Subsocial mainnet is the parachain on Polkadot network that holds main social profiles of the people and can be used on the [Polkaverse dapp](https://polkaverse.com).
+Subsocial mainnet is the parachain on Polkadot network that holds main social profiles of the people and can be used on [Grill](https://grillapp.net/).

 ### SDK Configuration